nirmalthomas2609/cse210-fa22-ucsd-group5/README.md

 `npm run dev`

+If you get an issue that there is a process running, you will need to shut down the current process running in port 3000.
 Now, you are fully set up with a local, development version of Tweet Manager.
 Congrats!

 ## To run unit tests